eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * the JSON data is stored base64 encoded in the label `data` of the volume

 Rationale:
-The data stored in this volume is needed, if the agent is restarted to recreated the Podman kube workload ID.
+The data stored in this volume is needed, if the agent is restarted to recreate the Podman kube workload ID.

 Tags:
 - PodmanKubeRuntimeConnector